Streamlining Purchase-to-Pay to Eliminate Work in Accounts Payable

-While the iPoll asked about the “top cause”, it is clear that for many companies each of the response choices have been a problem to one degree or another.
+While the iPoll asked about the “top cause”, it is clear that for many companies each of the response choices has been a problem to one degree or another.
 To supplement their answers, many iPoll responses included additional comments.
 Here are a few:

 - Most of our issues now are Receiving (mostly related to indirect material).
-Pricing used to top the list until we tracked and identified a systemic fix.
+Pricing was used to top the list until we tracked and identified a systemic fix.

-- Most of our issues come from either Receiving, or incorrect information on the PO — late updates, etc.
+- Most of our issues come from either Receiving or incorrect information on the PO — late updates, etc.

-Creating an efficient Purchase-to-Pay process requires coordination and accuracy within the internal departments of Purchasing, Receiving and Accounts Payable, and also between Purchasing and the supplier.
+Creating an efficient Purchase-to-Pay process requires coordination and accuracy within the internal departments of Purchasing, Receiving, and Accounts Payable, and also between Purchasing and the supplier.
 A problem in one area is often the source of frustration and rework in another area.
 Knowing what the most significant exceptions are is a first step towards understanding and then controlling the causes for the exceptions.

 What is your company’s approach to monitoring and then eliminating exceptions in the Purchase-to-Pay process, and what role does your Shared Services organization play?

 Who are your peers and how are you collaborating with them?